 All files are public documents and must be made available for review at any time.
 Files will be kept in the Campus Recreation Office and made available on the SGA website when appropriate.

-For a period of no less than five years, there will be a mandatory yearly audit conducted by the Senate Audit and Oversight Committee.

 Teams must adhere to all Longwood University guidelines put into place by Campus Recreation for issues regarding papers pertaining to legal issues, liability issues, team safety, etc.

 If it is found that a sports team has not adhered to the required policies set forth by Campus Recreation the following steps will be taken: